Titan Pharmaceuticals Inc. (TTNP)'s Financial Results Comparing With United Therapeutics Corporation (NASDAQ:UTHR) | New Business Observer

 Volatility & Risk

-Titan Pharmaceuticals Inc.’s volatility measures that it’s 2.00% less volatile than Standard and Poor’s 500 due to its 0.98 beta.
-Competitively, United Therapeutics Corporation is 4.00% more volatile than Standard and Poor’s 500, because of the 1.04 beta.
+Titan Pharmaceuticals Inc. is 2.00% less volatile than Standard and Poor’s 500 due to its 0.98 beta.
+Competitively, United Therapeutics Corporation’s beta is 1.04 which is 4.00% more volatile than Standard and Poor’s 500.

 Liquidity